yuelinan/Awesome-Efficient-R1-style-LRMs/README.md

  </details>

 ## 🌟 Efficient Reasoning with Model Collaboration
 Efficient reasoning with model collaboration aims to enhance reasoning efficiency and accuracy in LLMs by enabling cooperation between multiple LLMs, each leveraging distinct reasoning strengths.
 Unlike single model efficient reasoning method, collaborative frameworks strategically combine long-chain reasoning models (long CoT) that excel at handling complex tasks and short-chain reasoning models (short CoT) that are lightweight and efficient for general tasks.
 This synergy allows for more fine-grained and cost-effective control of the reasoning process.
-Specific methods include Long–Short Model Collaboration, LLM Routing, Model Consolidation, and Speculative Decoding.
+Specific methods include Long–Short Model Collaboration Reasoning, Model Consolidation, and Speculative Decoding.

 ### Long–Short Model Collaboration Reasoning